 - Materia Medica 2

 Students choose four modules to study in Term 1, and four to study in term 2 from the following options (those in italics are indicative rather than definitive at present):

-- Horticulture methods
+- Horticulture and nature therapy

 - Ethnobotany and indigenous medicine